Hugging Face Hub vs OpenCV

 - What is this tool?

-- Hugging Face Hub is a platform for hosting and sharing machine learning models.
+- Hugging Face Hub is a platform to host, share, and deploy machine learning models and datasets.

 - How much does it cost?